mikael-ros/picket/README.md

 ## 🛠️ Usage
 ### 🖼️ Texture
 > [!NOTE]
 > This plugin has only been developed with 1:1 aspect ratio in mind.
-Other ratios may work, but is currently not officially supported
+Other ratios may work, but are not officially supported

 This plugin uses two separate textures; one for your fence, and one for the posts.